Sacramento City Council orders police to release video from North Sacramento shooting

 Police are also expected to release additional video of the April shooting of Dazion Flenaugh by officers after a Public Records Act request by The Sacramento Bee.
 The department has been editing that footage for more than three months.

-Earlier in the meeting, the Council also approved a one-time pay bump for Sacramento officers to help with retention.
-Sacramento pays lower wages than many surrounding law enforcement agencies, and currently has about 100 officers less than prior to the recession, said Steinberg.
+Earlier in the meeting, the council also approved a one-time pay bump for Sacramento officers to help with retention.
+Sacramento pays lower wages than many surrounding law enforcement agencies, and currently has about 100 officers less than before the recession, Steinberg said.

 On March 28, officers will find a $2,150 bonus in their paychecks.
 Police sergeants will receive $2,000 and dispatchers will get $1,000.
 The payments will cost the city $1.37 million.